 The club caters for all ages and levels and is particularly good at bringing on youngsters interested in the game.

-I am a member at Tenterden.
-It's very peaceful and set in a gorgeous setting but don't be fooled this is not an easy course -- rather one that rewards accurate and considered course management.
+I was a member at Tenterden for many years.
+It's very peaceful and set in a gorgeous setting but don't be fooled this is not an easy course -- rather one that rewards accuracy and considered course management.